-This week I was in a hurry and I mistyped the URL for CloudFlare.
-Usually that doesn’t result in anything except losing a minute or two.
+This week I was in a hurry and mistyped the URL for CloudFlare.
+Usually, that doesn’t result in anything except losing a minute or two.
 This time, I got an error screen and an audio message that said my computer was infected and to call tech support at a toll-free number.
-I’m seeing these fake alerts more often and they are getting harder to dismiss.
+I see these fake alerts more often, which are getting harder to dismiss.
 That’s another clue these are fake messages.

-I should point out these type of scams are probably being done by a small group of typo-squatters.
+I should point out that a small group of typo squatters is probably doing these scams.
 They are trying to benefit from our spelling errors and scare us into buying a solution for a problem that doesn’t exist.
 While we can’t expect companies to buy every close combo of their domain name, we can learn how to deal with these annoyances.
-The first rule is to “stay calm and curse on”.
+The first rule is to “stay calm and curse on.”
 OK, the cursing part is optional.

 Breaking Down the Scam

-What was interesting is after I typed the wrong URL, I was redirected and ended up on a totally different domain.
+Interestingly, after I typed the wrong URL, I was redirected and ended up on a different domain.
 For example, I mistyped Cloudflare.com but ended up on a domain that wasn’t the misspelled one.
-For safety reasons, I’ve blurred the address line in the screen snap below.
+I’ve blurred the address line in the screen snap below for safety reasons.

 The URL is also interesting as they appended some data that the browser’s header sends to websites.
 This was probably done to make me think the message was credible.
 It included location information.

-If you look at the white pop-up, you’ll see several places where they want you to call a “Microsoft Certified Technician”.
-I could be mistaken, but I’ve never seen a “blue screen of death” (BSOD) where a TOLL-FREE number was provided.
-Microsoft would typically say to contact your system administrator.
+If you look at the white pop-up, you’ll see several places where they want you to call a “Microsoft Certified Technician.”
+I’ve never seen a “blue screen of death” (BSOD) where a TOLL-FREE number was provided.
+Instead, Microsoft would typically say to contact your system administrator.
 You can click the image to make it larger.

-It’s also interesting that they reference “Microsoft Certified Technician” as that doesn’t mean you’re calling Microsoft.
-At the bottom of the browser is another plea to call Microsoft although they use the phrase “Help Desk”.
+Interestingly, the message references “Microsoft Certified Technician,” but that doesn’t mean you’re calling Microsoft.
+At the bottom of the browser is another plea to call Microsoft, although they use the phrase “Help Desk.”
 Toward the right side, they’ve tried to emulate some more Windows error messages.